-Rather than reacting to the urgent need for resources that surface on any given day, a more effective method to allocate resources is to first prioritize each area in terms of what is required to take the company to the next level.
-Then develop a concentrated effort to address the high priority item(s) while simultaneously developing deferment or temporary “get by” strategies for the rest.
+Rather than reacting to the urgent need for resources that surface on any given day, a more effective method to allocate resources is to prioritize each area and to develop a concentrated effort to address the high priority item(s) while simultaneously developing deferment or temporary “get by” strategies for the rest.
 Allocating resources for the high priority item is usually a very straightforward process; you know what needs to be done and how to do it.
 Simultaneously, developing deferment strategies for the other areas is not as easy.
-Often, this will involve instituting “throwaway” efforts or suboptimum use of time or resources.
+Often this will involve instituting throw away efforts or suboptimum use of time or resources.
 It is natural to want to do the best job possible for any undertaking.
-Consciously deciding to do less-than-perfect is not easy.
-Contrary to the popular quality notion that it is required to strive for perfection, an attitude of “good enough is good enough for now” needs to be adopted.
+Consciously deciding to do less than perfect is not easy.
+Contrary to popular quality notion to strive for perfection, an attitude of “good enough is good enough for now” needs to be adopted.
 Below are a few examples of activities that may be good enough for now.

-As an overall strategy, focus your efforts on the company’s key differentiator in the marketplace and consider alternative or delayed methods of scaling all other activities.
+As an overall strategy, focus your efforts on the company’s key differentiator in the market place and consider alternative or delayed methods of scaling for all other activities.

 - Scale customer service only when you have a large enough number of customers that cannot be handled by one or two people in a timely manner.
 Only after you actually have customers will you truly understand what issues they face and what you need to do to respond to them.
 The personal touch of one or two people will impress your initial customers while simultaneously helping you to learn what tools to use when you need to automate the process.

-- Marketing, advertising, website development, and public relations are critically important to most companies, but probably do not require fulltime attention during the early stages of a company.
-Similar to financial services, many companies and individuals are available that can do this work on a part-time, contractual basis.
+- Marketing, advertising, web site development, and public relations are critically important to most companies but probably do not required full time attention during the early stages of a company.
+Similar to financial services, many companies and individuals are available that can do this work on a part time, contractual basis.

-- Offshore software development can be quite cost-effective, but it comes with a price penalty.
-For offshore software development, the results are almost binary - either it is very successful, or it is a disaster.
+- Off shore software development can be quite cost effective, but it comes at a cost.
+For off shore software development, the results are almost binary - either it is very successful or a disaster.
 The outcome has little to do with the group retained to do the actual coding work.
 The one factor that determines the success or failure is the state-side project manager that provides clear and detailed direction and monitors the development team’s progress on an almost continuous basis.
 Without detailed specifications, testing regimens, and deliverable milestones, the development effort WILL go off track.
 If you do not have a person that can perform these tasks on your staff, stick with local developers and plan on long, regular meetings every few days.

 - As is covered in detail in the articles on sales in this series, costs can be minimized by starting out offering products in areas that you can sell, fulfill, and service locally.
 Last minute air travel to serve customers is very expensive and can quickly consume all margin dollars.

-- Establishing, maintaining, and monitoring human resource compliance requirements for employees can be time-consuming but is absolutely necessary.
+- Establishing, maintaining, and monitoring human resource compliances requirement for employees can be time consuming but is absolutely necessary.
 This is an area in which economies of scale can yield significant rewards.
 The company should consider contracting with a Professional Employer Organization (PEO).
 Employees become “co-employees” to your company and the PEO.
-The PEO can also handle all related payroll activities, help with recruiting, and employee retention programs.
-They can negotiate large-group medical insurance rates, other insurance, and many other employee benefits while helping to ensure that your company is in compliance with all federal, state, and local laws.
-The savings in time, cost, and full-service employee benefits make the PEO alternative well worth the investigation effort.
+The PEO can also handle all related payroll activities and help with recruiting and employee retention programs.
+They will negotiate large group medical insurance rates, other insurance, and many other employee benefits while helping to insure that your company is in compliance with all federal, state, and local laws.
+The savings in time, cost, and full service employee benefits makes the PEO alternative well worth the investigation effort.

 There are many other areas that can yield significant cost savings and accommodate the required scaling demands that will naturally materialize.
-As one final example, assuming an existing facilities lease may provide the initially required space, a more permanent location can be deferred until the actual demand is realized.
+As one final example, assuming an existing space lease may provide the initially required space.
+A more permanent location can be deferred until the actual demand is realized.